yottapanda/website/content/posts/syncify.md

 3. Read the user's Liked Songs
 4. Write them into the empty playlist

+There's definitely a speed improvement to be made here; if I were to parallelize the truncation and reading parts, returning users who need their playlist truncated would, in theory, have a better experience.

 Lastly came polishing.
 I went to [v0.dev](https://v0.dev) and generated a simple but well styled ui (which I converted to Gomponents), setup some feedback with HTMX and set it up to build to a Docker container.

+Since the Spotify API is kinda slow, I might switch the simple post request to a websocket so that I can return live updates to the UI in a progress bar instead of just a spinner.

 ## Links